Rinat Akhmetov: Activities during the Russian invasion

 In June 2022, Akhmetov filed a lawsuit against the Russian Federation with the European Court of Human Rights for damages caused to his assets by Russia's military aggression against Ukraine, saying "this lawsuit is one of the first international legal steps against Russia to stop their ongoing crimes, destruction of the Ukrainian economy and the plundering of Ukrainian assets".
 It was reported that Akhmetov was suing for between $17 billion and $20 billion of losses.

-In April 2023, Akhmetov stated that he would seek compensation for all the losses and damages caused by interference into the operations of his companies or expropriation of his assets and investments by the self-styled “Donetsk People’s Republic” (DNR) and "Luhansk People's Republic" (LNR) controlled or guided by the Russian Federation in 2014–2017.
+In April 2023, Akhmetov stated that he would seek compensation for all the losses and damages caused by interference into the operations of his companies or expropriation of his assets and investments by the self-styled "Donetsk People's Republic" (DNR) and "Luhansk People's Republic" (LNR) controlled or guided by the Russian Federation in 2014–2017.
 The compensation will be used to help rebuild Ukraine.

+In February 2026 Akhmetov's DTEK has announced that the US Court of Appeals for the D.C.
+Circuit has ruled unanimously in its favour, confirming that US courts have the legal jurisdiction to hear a case against Russia.
+The proceedings concern the unlawful seizure of DTEK's electricity assets in Crimea, Ukraine.

+This ruling permits DTEK's subsidiary, DTEK Krymenergo, to continue its legal pursuit in the United States to enforce an arbitration award valued at $300 million (UAH 11.4 billion.

 Akhmetov has paid ₴1.77 billion in taxes to budgets of all levels since the beginning of 2022, according to Interfax-Ukraine.

-As a result of massive combined (rockets and drones) attacks on March 22 and 29, 2024, DTEK lost 90% of its generating capacity.
+As a result of massive combined (rockets and drones) attacks on 22 and 29 March 2024, DTEK lost 90% of its generating capacity.

-As of April 2024 Akhmetov’s DTEK thermal power plants were attacked 180 times since the beginning of the full-scale invasion.
-“As of today we have only 460 megawatts out of 5,000MW previously,” DTEK chief executive Maxim Timchenko said to Financial Times in June 2024.
+As of April 2024 Akhmetov's DTEK thermal power plants were attacked 180 times since the beginning of the full-scale invasion.
+"As of today we have only 460 megawatts out of 5,000MW previously," DTEK chief executive Maxim Timchenko said to Financial Times in June 2024.

-On November 15, 2023, it became known that starting from February 24, 2022, Akhmetov's companies sent more than 6.7 billion UAH (185 million euros) to the needs of the Armed Forces and the civilian population of Ukraine.
+On 15 November 2023, it became known that starting from 24 February 2022, Akhmetov's companies sent more than 6.7 billion UAH (185 million euros) to the needs of the Armed Forces and the civilian population of Ukraine.

 In May 2024, it became known that the Military Initiative "Steel Front" of Rinat Akhmetov announced the serial production of additional protective steel screens for tanks.
 Such screens were created specifically for the Soviet T-72, Ukrainian T-64 and the American M1 Abrams.
 After a long and thorough procedure of testing and testing, steel screens began to be supplied to the Armed Forces free of charge.
 So far, more than 25 additional protection systems have been manufactured and delivered, seven of which are for M1 Abrams tanks.

 During two years of war, more than 12 thousand employees of SCM businesses joined the ranks of the Armed Forces of Ukraine.
 846 workers (military and civilian) died, 97 people went missing, and 69 were captured.